Corydalis micrantha

 Corydalis micrantha is a species of flowering plant in the poppy family (Papaveraceae), native to the United States.
-Common names include smallflower fumewort, southern corydalis, and golden corydalis.
+Common names include smallflower fumewort, slender corydalis, southern corydalis, and golden corydalis.

 Description

 Corydalis micrantha belongs to genus Corydalis which comprises about 300 species.
 Corydalis micrantha is then further classified into three subspecies that include C. micrantha ssp. micrantha, C. micrantha ssp. australis and C. micrantha ssp. texensis.